Mixing 101, The Basics - A simple walk through on mixing a favorate standard... RY4

 What follows is a scenario of how to go about creating your final mix and the amount's I'm using are a guideline only but is a good place to start..

-You may want to mix the RY4 base flavor separately the first time you try this mix as described in the "Understanding flavors" section and adjust as needed until the taste is to your liking.
+You may want to mix the RY4 main flavor separately the first time you try this mix as described in the "Understanding flavors" section and adjust as needed until the taste is to your liking.

 Once you have your ry4 base flavor tasting just right it's time to start adding the flavor notes.
 Start the additional flavors at 1%, Taste, steep, then taste again then adjust.
 If adjusting is necessary add more flavoring in 1% or less increments.